 The College offered a surprisingly wide selection of subjects, including Classics, English language and literature, French, German, pure and applied mathematics, chemistry, physics, biology, geology, education, economics, history, mental science, law, commerce and music.
 In addition, the School of Mines offered courses in architecture, surveying, and civil, electrical, mechanical and marine engineering.

 Lectures were open to all 'male or female, whether matriculated or not' on payment of a fee.
-In 1914, this amounted to 610 students, of whom 328 were men and 282 were women.
-Of these, 185 were younger, un-matriculated students who were studying towards the equivalent of today’s University Entrance, rather than a degree.2 As well as attending university, many students had day-time jobs as clerks and teachers, or attended the nearby teachers' Training College.
+In 1914, 626 students were enrolled (343 men and 283 women) but only 610 (328 men and 282 women) attended classes as some were exempted for various reasons.
+Of the 610, 185 were younger, non-matriculated students who were studying towards the equivalent of today’s University Entrance, rather than a degree.2 As well as attending university, many students had day-time jobs as clerks and teachers, or attended the nearby teachers' Training College.
 To accommodate these ‘part-timers’, lectures were held well into the evening and on Saturday mornings.

 Despite the criticism that the College was merely a night school, those who attended full-time enjoyed an intimate and close-knit society.3 To relieve the daily toil of study, there were many exciting, but chaperoned, student-led activities to take part in, including the Capping Carnival and Easter Tournament.
 These events were organised by the Auckland University College Students' Association (AUCSA), a student-led organisation founded in 1891 to provide students with an official voice in College affairs.4 Students could also join one of the many affiliated clubs active on campus, such as the Rugby Club, Literary Club, Debating Club and the Rifle Club.
 The affiliation of these clubs to the Students' Association, a practice which continues today, was introduced in 1899.